rubyforgood/abalone/README.md

 **Only the Database**

-Some developers prefer to run the Ruby and Rails processes directly on their host computers instead of running everything in contianers.
+Some developers prefer to run the Ruby and Rails processes directly on their host computers instead of running everything in containers.
 It might still be convenient for those developers to run the database in a container and not deal with the installation of yet another server on their computer.
 To do so: